-Both sections 5.1 and 5.2 should be structured in the following way:
+Section 5B should be structured in the following way:

 a.
 Analysis of main obstacles.
 This should include a clear identification of key obstacles and their effects on competitiveness, sustainable and inclusive growth, transition to a low-carbon and circular economy and digital transformation.
-It should also analyse the social impact on employment and gender equality by updating the analysis from the previous programme and identifying any new obstacles, which may have emerged, especially due to the COVID-19 crisis b.
+It should also analyse the social impact on employment and gender equality by updating the analysis from the previous programme and identifying any new obstacles, which may have emerged, b.
 Reform measures.
-Following the identification of the main obstacles (three key challenges in section 5.1 and obstacles in other areas in section 5.2), both sections should include relevant reforms to address them.